 Blakeney National Nature Reserve is a feast for the eyes in the colder months with its dramatic coastline, the saltmarshes just five miles away at Stiffkey and seal pups that gather on Blakeney Point.
 There are vast, open landscapes with stunning views of the north Norfolk Coast and ever-changing skies at this Area of Outstanding Natural Beauty.
 You can even take a ferry trip to see the plethora of wildlife, from terns to seal pups and more.

 Reward yourself with a trip to a local pub such as The Wiveton Bell - a 10-minute walk from Blakeney - the multi-award winning village pub that serves delicious food by a roaring open fire to warm up after your adventures.

-Check the Blakeney National Nature Reserve website for special wildlife events and restrictions on dog walking.
+Check the reserve website for special wildlife events and restrictions on dog walking.

 The Blickling Estate is one steeped in history and its iconic Jacobean house and grounds is a popular tourist destination visited by thousands every year.
 There are 950 acres of rolling woods and parkland that offer many walking routes but none is more breathtaking in the winter time than a stroll around the lake.
 With the skyline and bare trees reflected on the water, this walk is sure to give you a festive feeling, all with the backdrop of the dramatic hall and gardens as you make your way around the perimeter of the lake.

 It's easy to while away a whole afternoon exploring the surroundings at the National Trust's Blickling Estate, but if you start to feel tired, head to the cosy country pub The Buckinghamshire Arms.
 This 17th century pub is a welcome relief after a stretch of the legs, with its red brick exterior, wooden floors and extensive food menu.
 Or just unwind with a glass of real ale in hand.